 4- From the book, ‘Dictionary of British and Irish Botanists - By Ray Desmond, Christine Ellwood, 1994’, we see that George Percival Baker, like his father was passionate about horticulture, as the entry of him noted ‘collected plants in the Pyrenees, High Atlas, Morocco, Mt Olympus.
 President, Iris Society’.

 5- A recently (Nov.
 2008) published book, ‘Three Camels to Smyrna: The Story of the Oriental Carpet Manufacturers Company - Anthony Wynn, 2008’, gives new insight in the critical role the Baker family played in the establishment and development of carpet trading and export from Turkey and region, segment:

 6- In April 2009 contact was made with a great-granddaughter of James Baker who has inherited a photo-album going back to the mid 19th century, the original owner probably James Baker, and many persons depicted now a mystery, however many have been named through clues and face matches with other known photos of the around 50 people recorded in a period roughly of 1840-1900 - click to view.

 7- In August 2011 contact was made with Dr Charles Nelson who was able to shed some light on the plant-hunting exploits of George Percival Baker, but questions remain concerning the tulip named after him - read article.

-8- The history section of the British Chamber of Commerce in Turkey web site displays the meeting notes of the first annual meeting of June 1st 1888, where G. and H. Baker are both listed as well as the secretary ‘W. Jew Junior’, possible relation of the family - view:
+8- From the submitted article of the history of the British Chamber of Commerce in Turkey we see in its early days where G. and H. Baker are both listed as well as the secretary ‘W. Jew Junior’, possible relation of the family - view:

 I now live on the family farm my father bought in 1947 because he loved